QuickFastly/Nova-Regna/World/Inhabitants/Cat.md

 ## Anatomy & physiology

 Cat spirits all possess at least one tail, but may possess a maximum of two in extremely rare cases.
 Most, but not all, also possess animal ears.
 Rarely, they may possess vertical slit pupils, pronounced fangs, or a rough textured tongue.
-It is believed that the more cat-like the person is, the stronger their [[Attunement]] is.
+It is believed by many that the more cat-like the person is, the stronger their [[Attunement]] may be, if present.

 Their eyes are adapted to see in the dark, requiring approximately one sixth the amount of light that humans need to see clearly.
 Those with human ears have hearing abilities noticeably higher than the average human, while those with animal ears have greatly enhanced hearing compared to those without.
 Their sense of smell is also noticeably above average.